-As we near the deadline for declaring assets the Madrid Metropolitan asks Chris Webb from Spectrum Finance to give us a summary of what all the fuss is about.
+As we near the deadline for declaring assets the Madrid Metropolitan asks Chris Webb from the Spectrum IFA Group to give us a summary of what all the fuss is about.

 Modelo 720 – WHAT’S IT ALL ABOUT?